interactivereduction/frontend/README.md

 # Flexible Interactive Automation frontend

-This repository is for the frontend web application side of [FIA](https://github.com/fiaisis) that allows users to view and manage runs and reductions performed by ISIS instruments.
+This repository is for the frontend web application side of [FIA](https://github.com/fiaisis) which allows users to view and manage runs and reductions performed by ISIS instruments.
 The frontend acts as a plugin for the [SciGateway](https://github.com/ral-facilities/scigateway) application and was made using Yarn, React, Typescript, and Material-UI.
 The project is in the early stages of development and is continuously being worked on.

 ## Starting development